"If ye abide in Me, and My words abide in you, ye shall ask what ye will, and it shall be done unto you.”

 If it were to happen today, even the most die-hard Christian optimist would still send the multitudes into town to feed themselves.
 Why would we really believe we have the power to transform the lives of 5000 people? -To actually feed them?
 I believe the notion of “feeding” is key.
 When Jesus was admonishing Peter, He asked, “Lovest thou Me?”
 When Peter replied, Jesus charged him by saying “Feed My sheep.”
 (John 21:15-17) In our prayers we say, “Our Father which art in heaven ...give us this day our daily bread.”
 (Matthew 6:9-11)

-Impossibility is not a word for God; it should not be a word for you!
+Impossibility is not a word for God; it should not be a word for us!
 L.

 Study Reference: John 15:5-7